Photo by: Joel Schulman

 March 6-7: Home – Havana - Viñales

 Depart today on your flight to Cuba.
-A flight schedule will be announced as the tour approaches, likely to have everyone connect in Florida to be on the same round trip flights to Havana.
-Once the group arrives in the Havana Airport, you will collect your bags, go through customs and meet your local guide.
+Estimated time of arrival and departure to Havana will be announced.
+Once the group arrives, you will collect your bags, go through customs, and meet your local guide.
 After exchanging some funds, you will depart for Viñales, with a possible lunch and photo stop at Las Terrazas Eco Village along the way.

 *Depending on your home departure airport and flight schedules, it may be required to travel to Florida on March 5.

 The Pinar Del Río Province is known as the home of many sugar and tobacco fields.
 It has an economy based on agriculture, mainly tobacco farming, and its soil is considered to be some of the richest in the world.
 Photograph rural family life amidst the tobacco fields and traditional buildings of this region.
-In the Viñales Valley, another UNESCO World Heritage site, we’ll see mountainous “mogotes”, made of hard limestone left over after millennia of erosion, as well as rural farmland vistas.
-An overlook offers commanding views of the landscape, which we will capture at sunset one evening.
-Karen & Joel will lead an early morning photography walk the next day in town before breakfast.
-We will then head down into the valley and walk the paths through fields of tobacco and sugar cane, meeting the farmers and photographing their homes, farms and families.
-Lunch will be at an organic farm overlooking the valley.
-Overnight Casa Particular: participants will stay in various local homes to experience the family hospitality and central location in town.
-Rooms have private baths and are the Cuban version B&B’s.
-(L,D; B,L)
+In the Viñales Valley, another UNESCO World Heritage site, you’ll see mountainous “mogotes”, made of hard limestone.

 March 8-9: Playa Larga